TheNouillet/symfony-vscode/README.md

-# Symfony for VS Code
+# Symfony for VSCode

-This extension aims to help developing Symfony2+ projects, by showing services and routes of your current project, and provide autocompletion support with these datas.
+This extension aims to help developing Symfony2+ projects, by providing basic autocompletion and visualization of the Symfony container.

 ## Features

-This extension add a new view, the *Symfony Debug View*, to visualize the status of your project container and routes.
-With this, you can :
-* know which controller action is binded to a route
+This extension provides the following features :
+* Autocompletion in YML and XML files of services and parameters
+* Hover details on services and parameters name
-* know which class is binded to a service
+* Go to implementation of a service
-* see all services aliases
-* ...

-This extension also enable autocompletion in YAML files to reference services.
+* A custom view to visualize the current project container, with services, routes and parameters

 ## How does it works ?